Artist, Pilot, Creative Visionary

 A Creative Renaissance Born from Adversity

 The 2008 recession destroyed everything I had built, forcing a complete rebuild.
-What followed were years of hard work to reinvent myself professionally and personally that put my brain into a complete survival mode—operating a home inspection business with strenuous 14-18 hour days while also pursuing pilot training.
-My brain was one step away from being useless from relentless demands.
-During this time, my creativity and joy had completely vanished.
+What followed were many years of hard work to reinvent myself professionally and personally that put my brain into a complete survival mode—operating a home inspection business with strenuous 14-18 hour days while simultaneously being submerged in the intensity of pilot training.
+When I add the other pressures of life, my brain was collapsing from the relentless demands coming from all directions.
+During this time, my creativity and joy — a huge part of who I am — was nearly obliterated.
 I wasn’t operating on fumes, my tank was bone dry and I lost who I was.
 That is when the house of cards finally fell.

 But like a forest fire that clears ground for new growth, a seed began to sprout from the destruction.
 I moved to the beautiful state of Tennessee and accepted a job at FedEx World Headquarters in aviation operations.
 That changed everything!
-This wasn’t just a new chapter in life, it was an exciting new book!
-Surrounded by pilots, planes, and the world I’d been fascinated by since childhood, that seedling of creativity growing into a beautiful tree blooming with new life.
-At first, I felt flickers of my old self returning, and I fanned the flames.
-Soon, my old self returned with excitement.
+This isn’t just a new chapter in life, it’s an exciting new book!
+Surrounded by pilots, jet aircraft, and the world I’d been fascinated by since childhood, that seedling of creativity is growing into a beautiful tree blooming with new life.
+At first, I felt flickers of my old self returning, and I then fanned the flames.
+Soon, my old true self returned with passion and excitement.

 Wortham Center